 Companies having ERP software installed on their own server will make a considerable upfront payment to have full management over the ERP system.
 In addition, there could be excess expenditures incurred in order to utilise the system properly.
 This could include salary paid to the in-house IT staff, and hardware investments, which could be considered a large upfront investment to small businesses.

-With a cloud ERP system, users will save on incurring expenditures related to IT staffing, power consumption, maintenance and security.
-As an ERP system’s full-service cost is often paid as a monthly or annual subscription, this expense can be considered the operating costs of an ERP system, significantly reducing financial burden for businesses in the long-run.
+With a cloud ERP system, users will save on incurring expenditures related to IT staffing, power consumption, maintenance, and security.
+As an ERP system’s full-service cost is often paid as a monthly or annual subscription, this expense can be considered the operating costs of an ERP system, significantly reducing the financial burden for businesses in the long-run.

-Flexibility of ERP System
+The flexibility of ERP System

-In terms of flexibility, ERP systems deployed in the “cloud” far outweighs the traditional on-premise ones in several aspects.
-On the grounds that most cloud ERP software are developed into various modules, organisations can easily pick up or add on required functions based on their operational demands without making drastic, time-consuming back-end changes.
+In terms of flexibility, ERP systems deployed in the “cloud” far outweigh the traditional on-premise ones in several aspects.
+On the grounds that most cloud ERP software is developed into various modules, organisations can easily pick up or add on required functions based on their operational demands without making drastic, time-consuming back-end changes.
 Another highlight of cloud ERP software is the user-friendly mobile application which enables flexible accessibility and processing out of office, on the go.
 With greater flexibility and convenience, businesses are able to exploit all the benefits of enterprise resource planning to experience and exceptionally improve productivity.

 How to self-evaluate and select a best-fit ERP solution?